Democrats fight to hold onto Michigan seat in larger battle for Senate control - NewsChannel 3-12

 James was trailing Peters by 10 percentage points among registered voters in a June survey from The New York Times and Siena College.
 But a recent survey from the same pollsters showed the two candidates now neck and neck — Peters at 43% support and James at 42% among likely voters.
 A sizable 13% say they are undecided in that race.

-GOP strategist Jamie Roe told CNN that “there is a huge opportunity for the Republican party here in Michigan to flip a seat.”
+GOP strategist Jamie Roe, whose firm Grand River Strategies has done work for James’ campaign, told CNN that “there is a huge opportunity for the Republican party here in Michigan to flip a seat.”

 James declined an interview with CNN, but the Republican candidate on Fox News Thursday argued that Peters “would be less than a speed bump against the leftist move toward anarchy and socialism.”

-Note: CLARIFICATION: This story has been updated to reflect that Roe’s firm has done work for James.